gokulpch/OpenContrail-Kolla/README.md

 ## Requirements

-* Users can use a single server or a VM
+* Users can use a single server or a VM.
+Multinode cluster can be installed with the instructions mentioned in the installation section of the document.
+* Ubuntu 16.04.2 LTS, Kernel: 4.4.0-62-generic
+* The host VM/Machine must satisfy the following minimum requirements
+             * 2 network interfaces (primary network interface with IP will be used as contrail-vrouter interface and openstack services interface, the second interface can be without IP address and is mostly unusable)
+             * 32GB main memory (to enable considrable usage of the cluster)
+             * 150GB disk space